-We will not be able to make future sales of our common stock pursuant to the FBR Sales Agreement unless certain conditions are met, which include the accuracy of representations and warranties made to FBR under the FBR Sales Agreement.
+In addition, we will not be able to make future sales of common stock pursuant to the FBR Sales Agreement unless certain conditions are met, which include the accuracy of representations and warranties made to FBR under the FBR Sales Agreement.
 Furthermore, FBR is permitted to terminate the FBR Sales Agreement in its sole discretion upon ten days' notice, or at any time in certain circumstances, including the occurrence of an event that would be reasonably likely to have a material adverse effect on our assets, business, operations, earnings, properties, condition (financial or otherwise), prospects, stockholders' equity or results of operations.
 We have no obligation to sell the remaining shares available for sale pursuant to the FBR Sales Agreement.
-However, under current SEC regulations, at any time during which the aggregate market value of our common stock held by non-affiliates, or public float, is less than \$75 million, the amount we can raise through primary public offerings of securities in any twelve-month period using shelf registration statements, including sales under the FBR Sales Agreement, is limited to an aggregate of one-third of our public float.
-As of February 28, 2018, our public float was approximately \$36.1 million, which means we may only sell approximately \$12.0 million of securities using shelf registration statements.
-We have sold 79,758 shares of common stock at a weighted average price of \$2.08 per share under the baby shelf rules in the twelve-month period ended February 28, 2018 and have received approximately \$160,000, net of commissions and fees.
-The Company currently has the capacity to issue up to approximately \$11.9 million worth of additional shares of common stock pursuant to the FBR Sales Agreement.
-If our public float decreases, the amount of securities we may sell under our Form S-3 shelf registration statements will also decrease.

-In July 2016, we completed an at-the-market offering of 1,804,512 shares of common stock at a purchase price of \$2.49375 per share, or the July 2016 Financing.
-Concurrently in a private placement, for each share of common stock purchased by an investor, such investor received an unregistered warrant to purchase three-quarters of a share of our common stock, for a total of 1,353,384 shares, or the July Warrants.
-The July Warrants have an exercise price of \$2.41 per share, are immediately exercisable and will expire on January 25, 2022.
+In July 2016, we completed an at-the-market offering of 1,804,512 shares of common stock and a concurrent private placement of warrants to purchase shares of our common stock, or the July Warrants.
 The aggregate gross proceeds from the sale of the common stock and warrants were \$4.5 million, and the net proceeds after deduction of commissions and fees were approximately \$4.0 million.